EIN 20-0296282

 Program areas at Downtown Women's Center

 Haven house haven house is a dormitory-style residence and the entry point for 17 homeless women without children and for pregnant women.
 The first phase of recovery is rigorously structured and focuses on becoming and staying clean and sober.
-Requirements include a 45-day intensive outpatient program (iop), attending aa/na community meetings, finding part-time employment, attending mandatory in-house group meetings, and receiving professional counseling paid for by dwc.
-The women are constantly working toward relapse prevention and preparing to move to gratitude house after being at haven house for 6-9 months.
+Requirements include 30-day inpatient treatment outside of dwc, completion of dwc rad (rethinking alcohol and drugs) 45 day class, attending aa/na community meetings, finding part-time employment, attending mandatory in-house group meetings, and receiving professional counseling paid for by dwc.
+The women are constantly working toward relapse prevention and preparing to move to abba house after 4 months of being at haven house.
 These women come to dwc by referral from treatment centers, shelters, drug court, or individuals.

 Exempt achievement transitional housing program after graduating from dwc's recovery program, women with and without children may enter dwc's transitional housing program and continue living in the same apartment at gratitude house while receiving services and pursuing a higher education.
 Meridian apartments this 35-unit apartment complex provides quality, affordable housing for low-income individuals.
 Meridian apartments is a positive living environment for many elderly, disabled, mentally-challenged, and single adults.
-For fye 2021, meridian apartments housed 35 individuals.
+For fye 2023, meridian apartments housed 43 individuals.
 Retail stores dwc operates three retail thrift stores.
 Dwc receives about 140,000 in net profit annually from the retail stores.
-In addition, dwc made 2,342 donations pickups in fye 2021.
 The stores have three purposes: to provide jobs for homeless women in our recovery program and others who are deemed 'unemployable,' to enable dwc to tithe out of in-kind donations to those in need, and to provide funding for the programs and administration of dwc.
 The retail stores work closely with over eighty amarillo area social service agencies, schools, and churches by donating clothing, household items, furniture, and appliances to those in need.
+For fye 2023, the stores helped 5,397 people through this voucher program.
 Dental care dental needs among the homeless are great.
 Dental issues can interfere with regular attendance and performance at work or school.
 Homeless children, who experience higher levels of dental disease than other children, often do poorly in school.
 Thanks to several local dentists, emergency dental care is provided to people who are homeless and living in one of amarillo's homeless shelters.
-Merchandise contributions for those individuals and families who require merchandise from our retail stores, dwc receives a letter from any church or social service agencys letterhead listing the items requested.
-A dwc case manager ensures that needs are met and makes other referrals asneeded.
-For fye 2021, the stores helped 1,068 people through this voucher program.
-Service to community a special emergency assistance fund is utilized to meet some of the needs for the approximately 20 to 30 people each month who call or come in to ask for help; people who do not 'fit' the requirements of any other available social service assistance.
-The emergency needs include food, hygiene products,rental assistance, utility assistance, bus tickets, gasoline, etc. In addition, dwc works through the homeless management information system (hmis) with other non-profits and agencies in the community to guard against duplication of assistance.
-In fye 2021, dwc helped 220 people with emergency assistance.
+Service to community a special emergency assistance fund is utilized to meet some of the needs for the approximately 20 to 30 people each month who contact dwc for help; dwc serves people who do not 'fit' the requirements of any other available social service assistance.
+The emergency needs may include food, hygiene products, rental assistance, utility assistance, bus tickets, gasoline, etc. In addition, dwc is working closely with united way's 211 emergency assistance program to start a call Center that will focus on those who are justice involved.
+During this pilot project period, dwc has assisted in providing case management and/or financial assistance to over 50 families.

 Who funds Downtown Women's Center